 Dr. LeBeau’s Experience in Pharmacology

-Dr. LeBeau has an impressive educational background that includes a Bachelor’s degree in chemistry and criminal justice, a Master’s degree in forensic science, and a Doctorate in Toxicology.
-The later degree included numerous medical school courses that included medical pharmacology courses.
-Further, he has published and presented extensively on the effects of drugs on humans and is recognized for his ability to explain pharmacology concepts to laypersons.
-Contact LeBeau Forensic Toxicology Consulting and ask for a copy of his CV to learn more.
+Dr. LeBeau boasts a distinguished educational background with a Bachelor’s degree in chemistry and criminal justice, a Master’s degree in forensic science, and a Doctorate in toxicology.
+This latter degree encompassed a variety of medical school courses, including medical pharmacology.
+Additionally, he has extensively published and presented on the impact of drugs on humans and is renowned for his skill in elucidating pharmacology concepts to non-experts.
+Contact LeBeau Forensic Toxicology Consulting for a copy of his CV to learn more.

 About Us